Citigroup Unusual Options Activity - Citigroup (NYSE:C)

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Citigroup options trades today is 14023.67 with a total volume of 113,434.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Citigroup's big money trades within a strike price range of $37.5 to $60.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Citigroup's whale activity within a strike price range from $32.5 to $52.5 in the last 30 days.

 Citigroup Option Volume And Open Interest Over Last 30 Days